aalto-speech/finnish-parliament-scripts/README.md

 - *.transcript - meeting transcript with speaker information for each paragraph
 - *.metadata - metadata file containing date information and links to the original video and meeting transcript

+EDIT: Currently the retrieval of the meeting transcripts fails because the publishing format has changed.

 Produce first-pass recognition output with an ASR system (preferably train a biased LM with the meeting transcripts).
 -------------------------
 Store recognition output in the following format: